EgorZay/py-shen/README.md

-# py-shen
+# .py

-Python basic snippets
+Python basic snippets to better understanding of its shell

+.py and .ipynb are available for every little project out there

+E.